djtoler/URL-Shortener-Deployment2/Deployment2DownloadUploadFiles.md

 5. Click on 'Create repository'.

 ## Downloading the application ZIP File from the source repository
+#### WHY: This is where we will get our initial URL application files from.

 ### 1. **Navigate to the Repository**
 1. Go to [this repo that has the application files youre going to download](https://github.com/kura-labs-org/C4_deployment-2).